Cristoffer85/Flakeville-server/README.md

 ## Tests
 JUNit tests are located in the test folder and can be run from there.
-Covering every controller and service class.
+Covering every service class.